Corey Brown (American football)

-Corey "Philly" Brown (born December 16, 1991) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+Corey Phillip "Philly" Brown (born December 16, 1991) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
 He played college football for the Ohio State Buckeyes.
 He was signed by the Panthers as an undrafted free agent in 2014.

 Early life

 While attending Cardinal O'Hara High School in Springfield, Pennsylvania, Brown was one of the state's top performers in the sprinting events, with personal-bests of 10.54 seconds in the 100-meter dash and 21.18 seconds in the 200-meter dash.

 College career

 Brown played college football at Ohio State University from 2010 to 2013.
 In his four-year career at Ohio State, he started 35 of 48 games and recorded 145 receptions for 1,750 yards and 15 touchdowns.